SEO For Roofers

 Keyword Stuffing

-Don’t be tempted to use too many keywords in your content.
+Don't be tempted to use too many keywords in your content.
 This is called keyword stuffing.
-This is a good example of keyword stuffing:
+Here's an example of what to avoid:

-‘Chester Roofing contractors offer Chester roofing repairs on all types of Chester roofing’.
-As you can see this sentence does not read naturally.
-Google recognises keyword stuffing, and your ranking will suffer.
-Instead, pick one main keyword per page and use it in your Title, the first paragraph, your subheadings, meta description and the image alt text.
+As you can see, this sentence doesn't read naturally.
+Google recognises keyword stuffing and your ranking will suffer as a result.
+Instead, pick 1 main keyword per page and use it in your title, the first paragraph, your subheadings, meta description, and image alt text.

 Ignoring Mobile Users